Blue Devil Athletics Academic Program at SPRINGBROOK HIGH SCHOOL

 Therefore, in an effort to monitor and support the academic progress of our student-athletes, Springbrook proudly presents the Blue Devil Athletics Academic Program (BDAAP).

-As the Academic Coaches, Mrs. Reid and Ms. Turowski will monitor grades and work collaboratively with the student-athletes, athletic coaches, teachers and parents.
+Through this program, we monitor grades and work collaboratively with the student-athletes, athletic coaches, teachers and parents.
 During official check weeks, Academic Coaches will be available during lunch, before and/or after school.

 - Student-athlete progress will be monitored electronically by the Academic Coach (AC) using school resources.
 The AC will check student progress on a bi-weekly basis and will generate academic reports for coaches.
 Any student-athlete who is receiving a D or E in a class will be issued a BDAAP Sheet for the upcoming week.